Hyperson/simpletodo/README.md

 # Android Starter Kit - Offline Todo App

 A simple **offline-first Todo app** using a modular Android architecture.
-The app allows users to **create, edit, update, and delete tasks** offline, with data syncing handled automatically when network connectivity is available.
+The app allows users to **create, edit, update, delete and record todos via voice** offline, with data syncing handled automatically when network connectivity is available.

 **Disclaimer:** This project is inspired by [Now in Android](https://github.com/android/nowinandroid) by Google.
 Portions of the source code are used under the terms of the Apache License 2.0.